Fire Emblem: Cancelled games

 A Fire Emblem game was initially in development for the Nintendo 64 and its peripheral 64DD.
 Originally codenamed Fire Emblem 64, it was first revealed by Shigeru Miyamoto in 1997.
 Ultimately, due to poor sales for the 64DD and internal structural changes at Intelligent Systems, Fire Emblem 64 was cancelled in 2000 and development shifted to what would become Fire Emblem: The Binding Blade.
 Work done for Fire Emblem 64 was incorporated into The Binding Blade.

 An additional RTS-based game for the Wii was planned and would have been released after Fire Emblem: Radiant Dawn, but after trial and error and an unfocused development schedule, the project was cancelled.
 Intelligent Systems never planned a Fire Emblem game for the Wii U. Nintendo producer Hitoshi Yamagami said such a game would need to sell 700,000 copies to be profitable.
-A rumored Fire Emblem remake for the Nintendo 3DS was being developed by AlphaDream, but was cancelled following the company's bankruptcy surfaced in late 2019.
-According to the reports, it was one of the many video games that had been in development, but were ultimately scrapped for the platform, with many speculating those projects could be moved to the Nintendo Switch.
+A rumored Fire Emblem remake for the Nintendo 3DS had been in development following the success of Echoes.
+According to the reports, it was one of many video games that had been in development for the platform late in its life but were ultimately scrapped, with many speculating those projects could be moved to the Nintendo Switch.